Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 Small Tricks That Help During the Session

-give them time to observe
+give your baby time to observe

 stay relaxed and positive

-Babies pick up on energy —
+Babies pick up on your energy.

 Familiar Items Can Help